d-zucho/obsidian_the_grind/Jit Compiler.md

 # Jit Compilers

-These combinations of compilers and interpreters
+These combinations of compilers and interpreters for **"Just in time compilations"**